A Lei of the Habitat and Assembly of Infrared Dark Clouds

 To maximize the science output from ALOHA and to overcome missing flux and structures due to atmospheric instabilities, SCUBA-2 images will be combined and analyzed together with Spitzer absorption, Herschel, and Planck absorption through our own multi-band dust imaging combination and analysis tool J-COMB (Lin et al. 2017; Jiao et al. 2019).
 The combined images will have the necessary dynamic range, roughly 4.3×1020-24 cm-2, which is critical for recovering both dense core peaks, extended structures (filaments), and their environments.
 A credible and comprehensive column-density probability functions (N-PDF) analysis is not possible with shallower surveys but will be with ALOHA.
 ALOHA will shed significant lights into dense gas assemble, filament formation, fragmentation, dust properties, energy balance, and the general evolutionary trend of IRDCs, which are promising sites for massive star formation.

-Regional Coordinators: Di Li (NAOC), Xie Jinjin (NAOC), Gary Fuller (University of Manchester), Ken’ichi Tatematsu (NAOJ), Hauyu Baobab Liu (ASIAA), Kee-Tae Kim (KASI), Pham Ngoc Diep (Vietnam National Space Centre), Busaba Kramer (NARIT), Mark Rawlings (EAO).
+Regional Coordinators: Di Li (NAOC), Xie Jinjin (SHAO), Gary Fuller (University of Manchester), Ken’ichi Tatematsu (NAOJ), Hauyu Baobab Liu (ASIAA), Kee-Tae Kim (KASI), Pham Ngoc Diep (Vietnam National Space Centre), Busaba Kramer (NARIT), Zhiyuan Ren (NAOC), Junhao Liu (EAO).

 – JCMT program code M20AL021